 Do I need a manuscript assessment?

 We provide writing advice to writers working at all levels, from those very much working on their first draft to those writers who already have agent representation.
 We offer detailed information about what an agent or editor will think of your work, and can explain why your writing may or may not be successful, in commercial or literary terms.
-If you would like a professional opinion on whether you are heading in the right direction or reasons why you may have been rejected countless times then we can certainly help.
+If you would like a professional opinion on whether you are heading in the right direction or reasons why you may have been rejected then we can certainly help.
 We can also help you work out if self-publishing is a good option for you.
 We ask for a covering letter with each submission, so this is the place to write down any concerns or questions you may have, and to give us a little information about where you are in your writing career, so we can make sure we choose the right reader for you.